SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1995-02-22-kevin-invitation.md

 > I'M NOT SO SURE I EVER INTRODUCED MYSELF.
 >
-> I'M THE DOCTOR LENARD H. McCOY.
+> I'M THE DOCTOR LENARD H. TRELAINE.

 <BR><I>I did not care what his name was, I wanted to return home.</i>
 <br><br>